marktmiller/atari-8-bit-projects/parr-vm/README.md

 IADD - 1, 0 parameters - Integer add - Pops two values from stack, adds the values, and pushes the result onto the stack.

-ISUB - 2, 0 parameters - Integer subtract - Pops two values from stack, subtracts the upper from the lower (in stack position) value, and pushes the result onto the stack.
+ISUB - 2, 0 parameters - Integer subtract - Pops two values from stack, subtracts the upper from the lower (in stack
+                         position) value, and pushes the result onto the stack.

 IMUL - 3, 0 parameters - Integer multiply - Pops two values from stack, multiplies them, and pushes result onto stack.

 ILT - 4, 0 parameters - If Less Than - Pops two values from stack.
-If upper value is less than the lower (in stack position) value, it pushes 1 onto the stack.
+If upper value is less than the lower (in stack
+                        position) value, it pushes 1 onto the stack.
 Otherwise, it pushes 0.

 IEQ - 5, 0 parameters - If EQual - Pops two values from stack.
 If they're equal, it pushes 1 onto the stack.
+Otherwise,
-Otherwise, it pushes 0.
+                        it pushes 0.

 BR - 6, 0 parameters - BRanch always - Branches to given address in program memory.

-BRT - 7, 1 addr. parameter - BRanch if True - Pops value from stack, and branches to given address in program memmory, if the popped value is 1.
+BRT - 7, 1 addr. parameter - BRanch if True - Pops value from stack, and branches to given address in program memmory, if
+                             the popped value is 1.

-BRF - 8, 1 addr. paramter - BRanch if False - Pops value from stack, and branches to given address in program memory, if the popped value is 0.
+BRF - 8, 1 addr. parameter - BRanch if False - Pops value from stack, and branches to given address in program memory, if
+                             the popped value is 0.

 ICONST - 9, 1 integer parameter - Integer CONSTant - Pushes given integer value onto stack.

-LOAD - 10, 1 integer parameter - (Copies value at given offset from the frame pointer location, and pushes it onto the stack)
+LOAD - 10, 1 integer parameter - (Copies value at given offset from the frame pointer location, and pushes it onto the
+                                 stack)

-GLOAD - 11, 1 integer parameter - Global LOAD - Copies value at given address in global memory, and pushes it onto the stack.
+GLOAD - 11, 1 integer parameter - Global LOAD - Copies value at given address in global memory, and pushes it onto the
+                                  stack.

 STORE - 12, 1 integer value - (Pops value from stack, and stores it at given offset from frame pointer location)